faithvoid/skin.cortana/README.md

 - Get social on your Xbox again!
 Using **Cortana Chat**, you can use the AT protocol (aka Bluesky) to chat with fellow gamers, invite them to games, set beacons to find other players, and more!

 - Show off your gamerscore and reputation with **CortanaID**, a reimplementation of gamertags from MC360!
-Set it manually, or pull it from your Xbox Live profile!
+Set it manually, or pull it from your Xbox Live profile manually (or automatically on startup)!

 - Paired with **Cortana Wireless**, you can easily connect a Raspberry Pi or similar SBC as a wireless network card for your Xbox and easily manage your Wi-Fi settings!